changgoo/PRFM/book/intro.md

 # Welcome to the PRFM cookbook

-This is a small cookbook to guide you how to apply the PRFM theory.
+This is a small cookbook to guide you in applying the PRFM theory.

 ```{tableofcontents}
 ```